ArctosDB/documentation-wiki/_how_to/How-to-Create-and-Edit-Attributes.markdown

 **Documentation: [Attributes](https://handbook.arctosdb.org/documentation/attributes.html)**

-**NAVIGATION: from the Specimen record, click on the Attributes Tab OR the "Edit" link in the corner of the Attributes detail**
+**NAVIGATION: from the catalog record, click on the Attributes Tab OR the "Edit" link in the corner of the Attributes detail**

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/master/tutorial_images/edit_attributes.jpg)